Lindaobichukwu/Prosper-Loan/README.md

                                        .
 Prosper Rating (Alpha) Distribution
                                        .
 Is Borrower Home Owner By Income Range .
 Loan Original Amount By Income Range .
-'Number of Investors By Loan Status .
+Number of Investors By Loan Status .
 Loan Original Amount By Term

 ### Conclusion: